ayrapetovai/dfm/README.md

 - a non-existing file, that has a corresponding file in the source directory
     - copy the source file to the path of a target file

-The `apply` subcommand is able to take a path from the source directory, to make is easier to copy just cloned files, that don't yet exist in the home directory.
+The `pull` subcommand is able to take a path from the source directory, to make is easier to copy just cloned files, that don't yet exist in the home directory.
 Each file in the source directory could be:
 - an existing file, that has no corresponding file in the target directory